 Sharing a taxi to Mount Popa

 On my last day here in Bagan, I still managed to organize a trip to Mount Popa by a shared taxi.
 I decided to join together with a German couple which is also interested in this trip.
 They are chatty, young people and we start to talk comfortably.
-Our driver races over at high speed – it must be admitted – the road which is in good condition.
+Our driver races at high speed – it must be admitted – over the road which is in good condition.
 To reach our destination we have to travel about 65 km.